IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 `./piperunner.sh ./v2/ihec/cemt0007_h3k4me3.json slurm_singularity h3k4me3_out` and `./piperunner.sh ./v2/ihec/cemt0007_h3k27me3.json slurm_singularity h3k27me3_out` or replacing slurm_singularity by pbs_singularity for pbs HPCs. -->

-For Compute Canada users: `./slurm_wrapper.sh piperunner.sh cemt0007_h3k4me3.json Local h3k4me3_out` and `./slurm_wrapper.sh piperunner.sh cemt0007_h3k27me3.json Local h3k27me3_out`.
+For testing in Compute Canada see [this section](https://github.com/IHEC/integrative_analysis_chip/blob/dev-organize-output/encode-wrapper/readme.md#running-on-cluster-1).<!-- For Compute Canada users: `./slurm_wrapper.sh piperunner.sh cemt0007_h3k4me3.json Local h3k4me3_out` and `./slurm_wrapper.sh piperunner.sh cemt0007_h3k27me3.json Local h3k27me3_out`. -->

 The provided configuration files are for 75bp PET only.
 Standard configration files for SET and read lengths will be provided.
 The ENCODE documentation discusses other modes.

 For these tests, the running time can be 24 hours depending on hardware.

-To compute md5s of generated file, use `computemd5s.py <output_dir> <script_suffix>` with `<output_dir>` being the output directory of previous step and `<script_suffix>` being the suffix to add at file output basename `computemd5s_`.
+To compute md5s of generated files, use `computemd5s.py <output_dir> <script_suffix>` with `<output_dir>` being the output directory of previous step and `<script_suffix>` being the suffix to add at file output basename `computemd5s_`.
 This will locate peak calls and bam files, and generate scripts to compute the md5s.
 Note the bam md5s are generated without the bam header as that may contain full paths names.

-As an example, supose output of `./singularity_wrapper.sh ./v2/ihec/cemt0007_h3k4me3.json` is in `outdir=$PWD/cromwell-executions/chip/93de85aa-d581-48df-b8ae-a91a6e88a21f`.
+As an example, suppose output of `./singularity_wrapper.sh ./v2/ihec/cemt0007_h3k4me3.json` is in `outdir=$PWD/cromwell-executions/chip/93de85aa-d581-48df-b8ae-a91a6e88a21f`.
 So do

     python computemd5s.py $outdir test # the first must be the cromwell directory for the analysis, the second a suffix for the script chmod +x ./computemd5s_test